Types of Scholarships and Financial Aid for International Students

 All students who submit admission applications are considered for merit-based scholarships, which range from $24,000 to $40,000.
 Please feel free to access our comprehensive list of merit scholarships

 Considered to be DePauw's oldest and most prestigious academic award.
 Rector scholarship provides full tuition scholarship.
 Students are selected for this award based on excellent academic achievement and it is awarded only to the highest academically qualified students in the applicant pool, typically the top five percent.

 Twenty Bonner scholars are selected each year based on their high financial need and their demonstrated commitment to serve during their high school careers.
-International students interested in applying for the Bonner program must have demonstrated financial need as determined by completing the CSS profile.
+International students interested in applying for the Bonner program must have demonstrated financial need as determined by completing the DePauw University Student Certification of Finances.
 Accepted students receive a need-based financial aid award with limited loans that meets their demonstrated financial need.
 In addition, students receive extensive training in return for their commitment to the four-year program.
 Students are required to submit an application to DePauw University before they can apply for the Bonner Scholar program.